 Her commitment at Breast Cancer Care WA is to ensure that they exist not only today to support the over 1,800 people in WA diagnosed with breast cancer this year, but also tomorrow, for the growing number of people diagnosed with breast cancer, and those facing metastatic disease with continuing support needs.

-A 40 under 40 winner, Zoe is also a voluntary Director (and current Vice President) on the board of the Cancer Wellness Centre, an organisation committed to fostering collaboration amongst cancer support charities in WA.
+Zoe is also a voluntary Director (and current Vice President) on the board of the Cancer Wellness Centre, an organisation committed to fostering collaboration amongst cancer support charities in WA.